-When making a declaration the disclosure information must be specific and include any financial relationship that all authors of the article has with any sponsoring organization and the for-profit interests the organization represents, and with any for-profit product discussed or implied in the text of the article.
+When making a declaration, the disclosure information must be specific and include any financial relationship that each author of the article has with any sponsoring organization and the for-profit interests the organization represents, and with any for-profit product discussed or implied in the text of the article.

-Any commercial or financial involvements that might represent an appearance of a conflict of interest need to be additionally disclosed in the covering letter accompanying your article to assist the Editor in evaluating whether sufficient disclosure has been made within the Declaration of Conflicting Interests provided in the article.
+Any commercial or financial involvements that might represent an appearance of a conflict of interest need to be additionally disclosed in the cover letter accompanying your article to assist the Editor in evaluating whether sufficient disclosure has been made within the Declaration of Conflicting Interests provided in the article.

-For more information please visit the SAGE Journal Author Gateway.
+For more information, please visit the Sage Author Gateway.

 We accept manuscripts that report human and/or animal studies for publication only if it is made clear that investigations were carried out to a high ethical standard.
-Studies in humans which might be interpreted as experimental (e.g. controlled trials) should conform to the Declaration of Helsinki http://www.wma.net/en/30publications/10policies/b3/index.html and typescripts must include a statement that the research protocol was approved by the appropriate ethical committee.
-In line with the Declaration of Helsinki 1975, revised Hong Kong 1989, we encourage authors to register their clinical trials (at http://clinicaltrials.gov or other suitable databases identified by the ICMJE, http://www.icmje.org/publishing_10register.html).
-If your trial has been registered, please state this on the Title Page.
-When reporting experiments on animals, indicate on the Title Page which guideline/law on the care and use of laboratory animals was followed.
+Studies in humans that might be interpreted as experimental (e.g., controlled trials) should conform to the Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/), and manuscripts must include a statement that the research protocol was approved by the appropriate ethical committee based on the geographical location where research was conducted.

 Authors are required to ensure the following guidelines are followed, as recommended by the International Committee of Medical Journal Editors, Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 Patients have a right to privacy that should not be infringed without informed consent.
 Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.

 Identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.
-When informed consent has been obtained it should be indicated in the submitted article.
+When informed consent has been obtained it should be indicated in the submitted article text.

 English Language Services